-The Account Clerks are primarily responsible for processing the day to day transactions of offender trust accounts, including billings and payments received, at the Alberta Facility.
-They are also responsible for recording the daily financial transactions of the Jail including processing payments received and accounts payable for both facilities, as well as assisting with human resources, procurement, and budget functions and serving as the Records Retention Coordinator for the Jail.
+The Account Clerk is primarily responsible for processing the day to day transactions of offender trust accounts, including billings, at the Alberta Facility.
+This position is also responsible for processing accounts payable for both facilities.

 The Secretary is primarily responsible for processing the day to day transactions of offender trust accounts, including billings and payments received; and various other administrative duties at the Mecklenburg Facility.
+This position also serves as the Records Retention Coordinator for the Jail.